Dell EMC Isilon: Isilon after merger

 EMC said that with its acquisition of Isilon, it would be better able to provide storage infrastructure for private and public cloud environments, with a focus on so-called big data, like gene sequencing, online streaming, and oil and natural gas seismic studies.
 At the time of acquisition, the list of Isilon’s clients had grown to include Sony, XM Radio, LexisNexis, Facebook, MySpace, Adobe, and several major movie studios and TV networks.

 On November 10, 2015, EMC announced an expansion of its Isilon NAS portfolio with a scaled-down, software storage system for remote locations, a cloud migration application and high-availability upgrades for Isilon OneFS.
 The two software additions, IsilonSD Edge and CloudPools, will be available alongside the new version of OneFS in 2016.
 They are part of the vendor's data lakes strategy for storing and managing unstructured data in large repositories.
 The new offerings will, according to one analyst, deliver a data lake-ready platform to enterprises with high-speed data analytics, and are aimed at three aspects of the Data Lake, the edge, the core, and the cloud.

 On May 8, 2017, Dell EMC announced a new line of Isilon systems based on the "Infinity" architecture that "can hit up to 6x the IOPS, 11x the throughput, and ... twice the capacity over the previous generation Isilon."
 The new Infinity architecture is modular, allowing system owners to increase each component as needed.
 Drive density has increased, with up to 60 drives in 4U of rack space, almost twice that of the previous generation.
 This also means the new nodes are physically smaller.
 Up to four nodes can sit blade-style in 4U of rack space.
 And Isilon now supports CPU and drive updates as they become available, without replacing the whole node.

 In June 2020, with the release of OneFS 9.0, the product line also started using the "PowerScale" moniker.

+Financial troubles and executive changes

+Sujal Patel, who founded Isilon in 2001 and served as its chief technology officer, returned to the company as CEO in October 2007.
+This followed the resignation of Chief Executive Steve Goldman and Chief Financial Officer Stu Fuhlendorf.
+In April 2008 Isilon reported questionable revenue recognition events to the SEC under the previous regime.
+A number of earning reports submitted to the SEC from 2006 and 2007 were revised.
+Isilon introduced a new revenue recognition policy in order to remedy the previous issues.